 If you have a friend or loved one with bipolar disorder, you know this condition can be a challenge.
-The extreme mood swings and erratic behaviors can be hard for the person with the condition, as well as the people in their life.
+The erratic behaviors and extreme shifts in mood can be hard for the person with the condition, as well as the people in their life.

 It’s important for people with bipolar disorder to understand how to cope with their condition.
 However, it’s also important that the people in their lives — such as friends or family members — know how to help when they’re going through a manic or depressive episode.